DinoChiesa/ApigeeEdge-Java-JSONPath/README.md

 # Java callout for JSONPath

-This directory contains the Java source code required to compile a Java callout for Apigee Edge that does JSONPath.
+This directory contains the Java source code required to compile a Java callout for Apigee that does JSONPath.
 There's a built-in ExtractVariables policy that can evaluate json-path; this callout is a bit more flexible.

 * the source can be a string or a message